google/graphicsfuzz/docs/spirv-fuzz-standalone-walkthrough.md

-# `spirv-fuzz` standalone walkthrough
+# Let's find a Vulkan driver bug using `spirv-fuzz`!

 `spirv-fuzz` is a tool that automatically finds bugs in Vulkan drivers, specifically the SPIR-V shader compiler component of the driver.
-The result is an input that, when run on the Vulkan driver, causes the driver to crash or (more generally) "do the wrong thing";
+The result is an input that, when run on the Vulkan driver, causes the driver to crash or, more generally, "do the wrong thing";
 e.g. render an incorrect image.

-If you just want to find bugs in Vulkan drivers then your best bet is probably to run [gfauto](), which can use `spirv-fuzz` (as well as other tools) to do continuous fuzzing of desktop and Android Vulkan drivers.
+If you just want to find bugs in Vulkan drivers as quickly as possible then your best bet is probably to run [gfauto](), which can use `spirv-fuzz` (as well as other tools) to do continuous fuzzing of desktop and Android Vulkan drivers.